The Parish Council

 Local Government Structure:

-The county of Somerset consists of a non-metropolitan county administered by Somerset County Council, divided into five districts and two unitary authorities.
-The districts of Somerset are West Somerset, South Somerset, Taunton Deane, Mendip and Sedgemoor.
+The county of Somerset consists of a non-metropolitan county administered by Somerset County Council, divided into four districts and two unitary authorities.
+The districts of Somerset are Somerset West and Taunton, South Somerset, Mendip and Sedgemoor.
 Somerset County Council is responsible for running services such as education, social services, libraries, main roads, public transport, policing and fire services, trading standards, waste disposal and strategic planning.

 Sedgemoor is a low lying area of land in Somerset and has given its name to our local government district formed on 1 April 1974, under the Local Government Act 1972.
 Sedgemoor District Council is responsible for local planning and building control, local roads, council housing, environmental health, markets and fairs, refuse collection and recycling, cemeteries and crematoria, leisure services, parks, and tourism.